illinois-ceesd/mirgecom/doc/development.rst

    assignee, and choose appropriate labels (if any).
 Note that this can usually not be done for a PR from a forked repository.

-6. After the pull request has been merged, you can delete the branch (locally and remotely):
+6. After the pull request has been merged, please delete the branch (locally and remotely):

    .. code:: bash